Advanced Stubaier Höhenweg

 > We organize your logistics so you can focus on the trail

 Access is easy via bus 590 from Neustift im Stubaital, bringing you straight to the Grawa Alm or Nürnberger Hütte parking lot depending on the season.
 From there, hiking trail 134 takes over — winding through forests, past waterfalls, and straight into the high alpine.
+The route also includes some more exposed sections, with cables in place for extra safety, and you may encounter ladders along the way.
 Each night, a cozy hut welcomes you.
 Each day, your legs will earn every view.
 A perfect fit for experienced hikers who want to go all-in.

 Itinerary